 Film editor Margaret Hou, producer Makul Wigert, director Steven Loter, DisneyToons Studio Music Production Coordinator Francis Debbane

 Director Steven Loter, DisneyToons Studio Music Production Coordinator Francis Debbane, Brett Swain (Director of Music, DisneyToons Studio), and ProTools recordist Adam Michalak

 Tinker Bell and the Legend of the Neverbeast was released on home video on March 3, 2015.
 A soundtrack album featuring McNeely’s score (and songs by McAuley and Cantor) has been digitally released as well.

-You've only seen 12 images - click here for 20 more scoring session images for this film!
+You've only seen 12 images - click here for 20 more scoring session images for this project!